 Michael Papadimitrious completed his Bachelor of Science (honours) researching efflux mediated multi drug resistance of the nosocomial pathogen, Acinetobacter baumannii.
 Directly after his honours research, he went on to work for SA Pathology in the Human Immunology directorate where he worked in the autoimmunity, cellular immunology and allergy diagnostic laboratories.

-His PhD research examines the development of an anti-tumour immune response by electroporating blood dendritic cells with tumour antigen mRNA.
+Michael’s PhD research examined the development of an anti-tumour immune response by electroporating blood dendritic cells with tumour antigen mRNA.
 This methodology is currently being optimised with FMP mRNA and the AML antigen, WT1.

 Blake undertook his undergraduate medical training at the University of Otago in New Zealand before moving to Sydney in 2009 to commence his physicians training at Royal Prince Alfred Hospital.

-Following 3 years of specialist haematology training at Royal Prince Alfred and Concord Hospitals, he is commencing a PhD programme in his final year of specialist training with the Dendritic Cell Research group.
-The focus of his PhD will be on a novel treatment/prevention of graft versus host disease (GVHD) following allogeneic stem cell transplant in a mouse model.
+Following 3 years of specialist haematology training at Royal Prince Alfred and Concord Hospitals, he commenced his PhD programme in his final year of specialist training with the Dendritic Cell Research group.
+The focus of his PhD was on a novel treatment/prevention of graft versus host disease (GVHD) following allogeneic stem cell transplant in a mouse model.